A Reading & Conversation with Aaron Thier

 University of Florida

-Aaron Thier’s talk, Jack Davis’s response, and the Q & A session with the audience can be viewed online from the “ICC Films” page.
+Aaron Thier’s talk, Jack Davis’s response, and the Q & A session with the audience can be viewed online from the “ICC Videos” page.

 Key West, 2016.
 Sea levels are rising, coral reefs are dying.
 In short, everything is going to hell.
 It is here that two young filmmakers, propelled by drugs and irony, find something to believe in: a five hundred and sixty year old sailor who calls himself Daniel Defoe.
 In Mr. Eternity, novelist Aaron Thier recounts the ancient mariner’s incredible, eternal life in a genre-bending page-turner that spans one thousand years of high-seas adventure, environmental and cultural catastrophe, and enduring love.